Legal Services

 Our Services

-Our legal team equips our clients to access justice, overcoming legal barriers to freedom and flourishing.
-We assess and address each client’s range of legal needs and provide services in the following focus areas:
+We believe that access to justice strengthens protective factors in our community, reduces vulnerabilities to future exploitation, and equips clients to overcome legal barriers to freedom and flourishing.
+We assess and address each client’s range of legal needs and provide services in the following areas:

 Request a Legal Consultation